mortylen/openai-language-teacher/docs/MANUAL.md

 - Then enter your native language.
 - And finally, choose a language learning model.

-Now you just proceed according to the chosen medel.
+Now you just proceed according to the chosen model.
 - For the Conversation model, you just start a conversation with your tutor.
 - For the Learning words model, you will translate the words that your tutor generates for you.